 Form of The Sermon

-In the words of Dr. Martyn Lloyd-Jones, all preaching should be theological.
+In this sermon titled “Form of the Sermon,” Dr. Martyn Lloyd-Jones argues that all preaching should be theological.
 In both evangelistic preaching and general preaching, the preacher must know both biblical theology and systematic theology; without them the preacher risks error.
-But while content is of utmost importance for preaching, says Dr. Lloyd-Jones, the form of the sermon is equally important.
+But while content is of utmost importance for preaching, Dr. Lloyd-Jones states, the form of the sermon is equally important.
 Those who rightly value content in preaching can sometimes misunderstand the value and the art of composing a sermon.
 What form should theological preaching take?
 Does the preacher think of his sermon in the same way one thinks of writing an essay?
 If not, what is the difference?
 Is there a difference between a sermon and a lecture on theology?
 How about a commentary on the passage?
 Is there a difference between a biblical sermon and a running commentary on a text?
 Dr. Martyn Lloyd-Jones explores these questions in this important lecture on preaching.
-While the proclamation of sound doctrine is non-negotiable for preaching, our sermons will not serve the people of God unless the form is equally considered.
+While the proclamation of sound doctrine is non-negotiable for preaching, sermons will not serve the people of God unless the form is equally considered.
 Listen as Dr. Lloyd-Jones helps preachers think through this important aspect in service of God’s church.

 About Dr. Martyn Lloyd-Jones